ropensci-archive/bomrang/README.md

 #### Example using `get_available_imagery`

-The function `get_available_imagery()` only takes one argument, `product_id`, a BoM identfier for the imagery that you wish to check for available imagery.
+The function `get_available_imagery()` only takes one argument, `product_id`, a BoM identifier for the imagery that you wish to check for available imagery.
 Using this function will fetch a listing of BoM GeoTIFF satellite imagery from <ftp://ftp.bom.gov.au/anon/gen/gms/> to display which files are currently available for download.
 These files are available at ten minute update frequency with a 24 hour delete time.
 This function can be used see the most recent files available and then specify in the `get_satellite_imagery()` function.
 If no valid Product ID is supplied, defaults to all GeoTIFF images currently available.

 ``` r
 # Most recent 5 images available for IDE00425